Male Pattern Baldness: Stages, Causes & Treatments

 So what exactly are the stages of male pattern baldness?

-Specialists often use the Norwood scale to mark the progress of loss in men and women.
+Specialists often use the Norwood male pattern baldness scale to mark the progress of hair loss in men and women.

-There are 7 key stages to be mindful of:
+Here are the 7 different types of male pattern baldness stages to be mindful of:

 Your hairline looks perfectly normal, with no signs of any hair loss or thinning.